La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 5. I love Alice.
 6. I love you.

-Hence, **simxu** is a nice shortcut for expressing mutual relation.
+Hence, **simxu** is a nice shortcut for expressing mutual relations.

 Now consider the example: